ThousandEyedLibrarian/personalSite/content/example-post.md

 | Python | Multi-paradigm | 1991 |
 | Rust | Systems | 2010 |
 | C++ | Multi-paradigm | 1985 |

-### Links and Images

-You can include [links to external sites](https://github.com) or link to other pages on your site.

-## Mathematical Expressions

-While not enabled by default, you could add MathJax support for mathematical expressions like:

-- Quadratic formula: ax² + bx + c = 0
-- Euler's identity: e^(iπ) + 1 = 0

-## Conclusion

-This markdown system gives you a powerful way to publish content while maintaining your site's aesthetic.
-The dark/light theme system works seamlessly with the markdown content.

----

-*This example demonstrates the various markdown features available in your content system.*